influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 ### Google

 Chronograf supports using the [Google OAuth 2.0 authentication proivder](https://developers.google.com/identity/protocols/OAuth2) to request authorization and provide authentication.
-To use GitHub authentication, you need to register a GitHub application and use the assigned Client ID and Client Secret.
+To use Google authentication, you need to register a Google application and use the assigned Client ID and Client Secret, as well as specify a Public URL.

 #### Overview